Wondering how to start a legal cannabis business in Michigan? You’ve come to the right place.

 To apply for your final state operating license in Michigan, you’ll need to have your complete plans and submit them to the MRA.
-This should include your plans for recordkeeping, security, advertising, staffing, and others.
+This should include your recordkeeping, security, advertising, staffing plans, and others.

-Furthermore, you’ll have to submit to an MRA inspection, along with an inspection from the Bureau of Fire Services (BFS).
-After you’ve gotten approval for your Step 2 packet and you’ve passed your MRA and BFS inspections, you’ll need to pay the licensing assessment fee.
+Furthermore, you’ll have to submit to an MRA inspection and an inspection from the Bureau of Fire Services (BFS).
+After getting approval for your Step 2 packet and passing your MRA and BFS inspections, you’ll need to pay the licensing assessment fee.
 This will vary by license type, but once you pay this fee, you’ll receive an MMFLA or MRTMA license from the MRA – and then, you’ll be ready to start operating.

 Step 7: Operating a Cannabis Business & Staying Compliant in Michigan

-You’re no longer wondering about the process to legally start up a cannabis business in Michigan – and you’re ready to operate!
+You’re no longer wondering about the process of legally starting a cannabis business in Michigan – and you’re ready to operate!
 You have a business plan, and now it’s time to put that plan to use.